 Cancer is a very complex disease.
-While many aspects of carcinoge-nesis and oncogenesis are known, cancer control and prevention at the community level is however still in its infancy.
-Much more work needs to be done and many more steps need to be taken before effective strategies are developed.
+While many aspects of carcinogens and oncogenes are known, cancer control and prevention at the community level is still an emerging science and discipline.
+Much more work needs to be done, and many more steps need to be taken before effective strategies are developed.
 The multidisciplinary approaches and efforts to understand and control cancer in an effective and efficient manner, require highly trained scientists in all branches of the cancer sciences, from cellular and molecular aspects to patient care and palliation.

 The Asia Pacific Organization for Cancer Prevention (APOCP) and its official publication, the Asia Pacific Journal of Cancer Prevention (APJCP), have served the community of cancer scientists very well and intends to continue to serve in this capacity to the best of its abilities.
-One of the objectives of the APOCP is to provide all relevant and current scientific information on the whole spectrum of cancer sciences.
-They aim to do this by providing a forum for communication and propagation of original and innovative research findings that have relevance to understanding the etiology, progression, treatment, and survival of patients, through their journal.
+One of the main mission of APOCP is to provide a forum for communication and propagation of original and innovative research findings that have relevance to understanding the etiology, progression, treatment, and survival of patients.
+This mission has been met with its journals, specially its flagship journal APJCP.
 The APJCP with its distinguished, diverse, and Asia-wide team of editors, reviewers, and readers, ensure the highest standards of research communication within the cancer sciences community across Asia as well as globally.

 The APJCP publishes original research results under the following categories: